philippe75004/SIEM1/README.md

 1. Upload the following file of the system speeds around the time of the attack.

-*As you can see below we used first uploaded the file then start searching:*
+*As you can see below, we first uploaded the file then start searching:*

 ![Speed Test File uploaded](/Screenshots/Splunk-Homeworks-1.PNG "Speed Test File uploaded")
 ![search1](/Screenshots/Splunk-Homeworks-2.PNG "search1")